 If you're beginning a divorce and you're already dreading the expense and the emotional turmoil of the process, take heart—you might be able to avoid most or all of it if you and your spouse can compromise.
 Iowa couples who have an amicable relationship and can work together might be able to obtain an “uncontested” or a “no-contest divorce.”

-This article will explain uncontested divorces in Iowa.
+This article explains the uncontested divorce process in Iowa.
 If you still have questions after reading this article, you should consult with an experienced family law attorney.

-An uncontested divorce simply means that you and your spouse agree on all of your divorce-related issues, like property division, allocation of debts, custody, parenting time (visitation), alimony and child support.
-If you don't agree on all the issues, then the court will schedule a trial.
+Couples can seek an uncontested divorce if they are in total agreement on all issues in their case.
+An uncontested divorce is usually a quicker divorce process, because it means that you and your spouse have already resolved all divorce-related issues, like property division, allocation of debts, custody, parenting time (visitation), alimony and child support.
+If you don't agree on all the issues, then a judge will have to resolve issues at trial.

 Iowa doesn't have a special, expedited process for uncontested divorces.
 However, if you and your spouse are able to agree on all the issues, your case will move through the court system much more quickly than if you had to go to trial.

 You’re responsible for knowing where to file your papers.
 If you file in the wrong place, your case could be tossed out and you might have to start over.
-The Iowa Judicial Branch has a website you can use to locate the correct court depending on your location.
+The Iowa Judicial Branch website has a court directory you can use to find and contact your local district court.

-You and your spouse can work out a written agreement before or during the 90-day waiting period.
-If all the other required documents have been filed, the waiting period has passed, and you've settled all the issues, then a judge may agree to sign the final divorce order without requiring you to come to court.
+You and your spouse can work out a written divorce agreement before or during the 90-day waiting period.
+If all the other required documents have been filed, the waiting period has passed, and you've settled all the issues, then a judge may be able to sign the final divorce order without requiring you to come to court.